 - The Department of Nursing and Health is reorganized with the establishment of the School of Nursing; the first Director of the School is Miss H. E. Mallory.

 - H.J.
-MacLeod serves as the third Dean of Applied Science.
+MacLeod serves as the third Dean, Faculty of Applied Science.

 - A UBC student initiative leads to construction of the War Memorial Gymnasium, as a memorial to British Columbia's war dead.
 Mounted in the gymnasium are plaques of the university's “honour rolls”—lists of students who lost their lives in the two world wars.